BA Economics, Princeton University

 What has been the most challenging part of the programme?

-Although our professors do their best, staying focussed for online lectures is always an uphill battle.
+Although our professors do their best, staying focussed on online lectures is always an uphill battle.

 How have you found the multi-mode teaching delivery?

-Overall I've been quite pleased – my undergraduate university had shifted everything to remote learning, so I was just thrilled to be able to attend some sessions in-person.
+Overall I've been happy with multi-mode teaching – my undergraduate university had shifted everything to remote learning, so I was just thrilled to be able to attend some sessions in-person.
 The online lectures are just about as well prepared as they can be given the circumstances, and although I had to attend the first month entirely online, this didn’t set me at any major disadvantage.
-It would be nice if we had more in-person class time, but given the circumstances I can't complain.
+It would be nice if we had more in-person class time, but given the circumstances, I can't complain.